HighlanderRobotics/Highlanders-Training/Template.md

 ### Exercises

-- If applicable, have some practice exercises for this topic
+- Have some practice exercises for this topic
-- This should be enough for a student to prove they understand the topic
+- This should be enough for a student to prove they understand the topic, and is the requirement to get checked off for the course

 ### Notes

 - These are any extraneous notes on good practice or team specific things

+### Whats Next?

+- Next course in course progression, if applicable